FAQs

 Essentials for Everyone:

-Water bottle or hydration pack
+Water bottle or hydration pack and spare gallon of water

 Dress in layers for changing weather.
 Think breathable fabrics, cozy for the evening, and sun-protective during the day.Weather-appropriate gear